dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 ### Tree Shaking Takeaways

 _Tree shaking_ is term for JavaScript live code inclusion in module bundlers that use [ES2015](https://auth0.com/blog/a-rundown-of-es6-features/) static `import` and `export` to "shake out" unneeded dependencies on a more granular level, differing from the dynamic `require` statement used by CommonJS or AMD.
 The principle of tree shaking has been _popularized_ by the [rollup.js](https://rollupjs.org/) module bundler, but it's not exclusive to rollup Tree shaking is utilized in [Webpack 2](https://webpack.js.org/guides/tree-shaking/) as well.
-The concept of tree shaking and writing code that promotes it is also prevalent in [Angular with](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html#!#tree-shaking) <a href="#aot" target="_self">AoT compilation</a>.
+The concept of tree shaking and writing code that promotes it is also prevalent in [Angular with](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html#!#tree-shaking) <a href="#aot" target="_self">AOT compilation</a>.

 To learn more about **tree shaking**, check out the following resources: